hwdsl2/setup-ipsec-vpn/README.md

 </summary>

 **Note:** This recording is for demo purposes only.
 VPN credentials in this recording are **NOT** valid.

 <p align="center"><img src="docs/images/script-demo.svg"></p>
 </details>

 A pre-built [Docker image](https://github.com/hwdsl2/docker-ipsec-vpn-server) is also available.
 For other options and client setup, read the sections below.

 \* A cloud server, virtual private server (VPS) or dedicated server.
-OpenVZ VPS is not supported.

 ## Features